 Cobalt mining site in the Democratic Republic of the Congo

-Our work in the cobalt context involves conducting research on and assessing responsible sourcing practices of different players in the battery supply chain.
-We offer all stakeholders a safe space to discuss how to best integrate human rights standards in the Congolese cobalt mining industry and make recommendations that are supported by our independent analyses.
-We also develop case studies based on successful business models that address human rights issues and use them in our teaching.
+We offer a safe space to discuss how to best integrate human rights standards in the Congolese cobalt mining industry and make recommendations that are supported by our independent analyses.
+We also develop case studies based on successful business models that address human rights issues.

 Focus lead